top of page

 Object Now

 We have plenty of information below about our campaign, including our own submitted objections and reports.
-But if you want to skip the details, here is the direct link to New Forest District Council's planning website and New Forest National Park planning website.
+But if you want to skip the details, here are the two links to the two local authorities involved in this planning application.
 You will be asked to 'comment' rather than object.
 Both authorities are still accepting objections.
 New Forest National Park objections should be emailed to: planning@newforestnpa.gov.uk

 Whether it’s a Boxing Day amble or a regular running route, you may have fond memories of using the quiet and tranquil lanes which run through the southern parts of Lymington and Pennington.